UnderscorePan/EZFlip/README.md

 4. Click `Add Word` to add the flashcard to the set.
 5. Click `Save Set` to save the flashcard set.

+### Editing an Existing Flashcard Set

+1. Navigate to the `Edit Set` tab.
+2. Choose a flashcard set from the dropdown and click `Select Set`.
+3. View the list of flashcards in the selected set.
+4. To delete a flashcard, select it from the list and click `Delete Word`.
+5. To add a new flashcard, enter the details in the provided fields and click `Add Word`.
+6. To update the name of the flashcard set, enter the new name in the `New Set Name` field and click `Update Set Name`.

 ### Learning Mode

 1. Navigate to the `Select Set` tab.